WANTED FOR ARMED ROBBERY.

 Perry was released from prison last year, and immediately cropped up at Ponce & Boulevard.
 After someone reported him sleeping on the sidewalk in front of someone’s home, he was found to have a warrant from another county and stayed in jail there for a little while, but has since returned to the area.
 While his latest issues have been at Ansley Mall, he is known to prowl around all over the map.
 Many of us shop at Ansley, and should be aware of his presence there.
 If he hits up on you, report him to the manager or security officer of the store you are visiting.
 We urge people not to give to beggars, as this tends to perpetuate their presence.
 We have found a great many of these types to be lifelong criminals.

-9. On a brighter note, one individual criminally active last year among the group of male prostitutes is now working at an area business and has hopefully left life on the streets behind.
+9. On a brighter note, one individual criminally active last year among the group of trans prostitutes is now working at an area business and has hopefully left life on the streets behind.
 We’d sure love to see more of this kind of progress.

 Mugshots and field photos of these offenders below:

 From time to time, we see a truck cab or someone else in a company vehicle cruising through to pick up a prostitute.
 When you see those, please report them to 911.
 Also, try to document information from a company vehicle cruising in the residential area so we can attempt to notify companies about their staff members picking up prostitutes in a residential area.
 We have posted pictures of this truck cab, and are working on contacting this company (they do not seem to have a website).
 We seek to make examples of johns like because they underscore the need for enhanced legislation in order to incarcerate individuals hurting neighborhoods like ours.